roboncode/clean-architecture/README.md

 ### Installing dependencies

-To install all apps and packages dependencies, run the following command:
+To install all apps and packages dependencies, run the following command from the project root:

 ```
 pnpm install